kgn/ShapecatcherKit/readme.md

 *Please note the sample app does not include drawing code, it's purpose is only to demonstrate how to use the api.*

+*Also `ShapecatcherKitTestApiKey.h` is referenced from the sample app but missing from the project because it contains my private api key, you will need to request your own :)*

 # How to…

 The sample application included with this project demonstrates how to fully use the API but here are some code snippets.